 I am openly and honestly looking and asking questions, even - especially - those without clear answers.

 I am moving my body and thanking it for all it is and all it does.

 I am spending time with my recovery community and working my program.

 I am abandoning false beliefs and naming them.

-I am taking baths, sipping drinks, using oils, burning insense.
+I am taking baths, using oils, burning incense.

 I am writing.